 Coloring pages designed by artist Meriem Bahri and colored by our young audience members

 The Donkey Prince is a coming-of-age tale from the 13th c. adapted for today’s children, grades K-3.
 The story follows a young donkey as he explores his inner identity, discovers music, develops resilience, learns to play the harp, and gains the acceptance of others.
 Trobár members Allison Monroe and Elena Mullins perform the role of modern-day minstrels, singing, playing vielle and harp, and narrating.
-Woven throughout the story, 13-14th c. dance music sets an aural backdrop, while a recurring song (with melody drawn from the 12th c. and newly-written English text) provides a unifying thread.
-Children participate in the performance by singing the refrains of this song and through responsive actions to verbal cues.
-We frame the story with an introduction which explains the story's cultural milieu and encourages active listening, and a post-performance question-discussion time which draws out key concepts and gives space for childrens’ reactions.
-Through a Mini-Grant from Early Music America, we commissioned coloring pages from artist Meriem Bahri to accompany the story.
-We also purchased a mini harp which children can come up and play after the show, giving them a tactile musical experience.
+The show involves participatory elements for the children, including singing, responding to verbal cues, answering questions in post-performance discussion, taking turns playing a mini harp, and taking home two coloring sheets.

 To read more about the show, download this informational packet!